ferraith/setuptools-antlr/README.rst

     # Dump lots of logging info to antlr-<timestamp>.log (yes|no); default: no
     #x-log = no

+A reference configuration is provided in the ``resources`` directory.

 Example
 *******

 Alongside the ``setuptools-antlr`` source code a example project called ``foobar`` is provided in the ``example`` directory.
 This example consists of the two ANTLR grammars ``Foo`` and ``Bar``.
 During the execution of ``setuptools-antlr`` two Python packages will be generated into the ``foobar`` package directory containing a parser for each grammar.

-To generate parsers for all grammars and build a ``foobar`` wheel package execute the following command:
+To generate parsers for both grammars and build a ``foobar`` wheel package execute the following command:

 ::